 You can add hyperlinks to your notes by highlighting text, then right mouse clicking.
 In the menu that appears when you right mouse click, select “add hyperlink” and copy and paste the website address in the box that appears.

 How I use Interlinked Evernote Notes

 I find this particularly useful when I’m working on a large project, and I have created a running to-do list in Evernote, using check boxes next to each line item.
 I usually will create individual notes for each portion of the to-do list if it’s a writing project.Linking Evernote notes when working a large project helps you have links to impt info when clicking each line of your to-do list in #Evernote. #Productivity Click To Tweet

 So, if my to-do list has items like:

 - Create content for the Website Client Post

-I can then have links to a note with my About Page content, ideas and content for updates to the Start page, and of course content for a website client post.
-This way, I can keep track of what needs to be done with a to-do list, while keeping it uncluttered from the details.
+I can then have links to a note with my About Page content, ideas, and content for updates to the Start page, and content for a website client post.
+This way, I can keep track of what I need to do with a to-do list, while keeping it uncluttered from the details.

 If you’ve not tried Evernote, I’m a happy power user of this app.
 I have written an ebook on using Evernote to increase your productivity, which you can learn more about here.
 You can find out more about all of my books and ebooks here.